 The Hunter swallowed a retort as his glowing finger brightened, turning an ominous shade of blue.

-“I’m well aware of the strength that gem grants,” the Hunter commented.
-“But it takes a while for the wielder to access that potential.”
+“I’m aware of the power that gem grants,” the Hunter said, “but it takes a while for the wielder to access its potential.”

 Taitha’s smile widened as her teeth elongated.
 “Hunter, while you’ve focused on the propaganda the council spouts about this stone, I am familiar with its genuine power.”